Course Description

 SAFVIC for Telecommunicators >>

-This course is designed to enhance a telecommunicator’s skill and knowledge in dealing specifically with sexual assault victims and family violence calls.
+This one-day course is designed to enhance a telecommunicator’s skill and knowledge in dealing specifically with sexual assault victims and family violence calls.
+Case studies will be conducted and students will be exposed to real life scenarios to equip them with the tools they need to handle domestic violence and sexual assault calls.
+Prerequisites for this course include being currently licensed and employed as a telecommunicator.

 Spanish for Telecommunicators >>